Learn how to configure a block of public IP addresses for use with the vRack.

 - Routing table

-Please, include the results from above into your ticket.
+Please, include the results from above in your ticket.

 Go further